adamwth/adamwth/README.md

 ## In my free time...

--   I design and develop web apps for fun ideas that I dream up.
+-   I design websites for fun in Figma (and sometimes develop them).
--   I play the kalimba (Coldplay songs are my favorite).
+-   I learn and practice playing all kinds of songs on the kalimba.
--   I enjoy playing Genshin Impact!
-I'm also in love with the game's soundtrack, and even more so when it's a lofi mix.
+-   I play Genshin Impact!
+I'm in love with the game's soundtrack.

 ## You can reach me at...